 The hirer shall ensure that:

-(a) Highly flammable substances are not brought into, or used in any part of the premises and that
+(a) Noxious, malodorous or highly flammable substances or any substance that is banned by law are not brought into, or used in any part of the premises and that

 (b) No internal decorations of a combustible nature (e.g. polystyrene, cotton wool) shall be erected without the consent of the management committee.
 No decorations are to be put up near light fittings or heaters.